Samdoez/Portfolio2/README.md

 # Portfolio2
-This is another portfolio i developed named "PORTFOLIO X".... fron the UI to the layout and the Navs
+This is another portfolio i developed named "PORTFOLIO X".... from the UI to the layout and the Navs